NikosAvg/Blog/personalblog/content/about.md

 ---

-I'm a Mathematician / Computer Scientist interested in educating people about new technologies and methodologies in the field of machine learning and forecasting.
+I'm a Mathematician/Computer Scientist interested in educating people about new technologies and methodologies in the field of machine learning and forecasting.
 I'm currently working as a teacher at [alfaedu](https://alfaedu.gr/).

 ## Work Experience